Top Amazon scams to avoid in 2023

 Amazon scams use every trick in the book to convince you they’re genuine.
-Here are some of the most common attempts we've seen so far.
+Here are some common attempts doing the rounds.

 Amazon scams are big business, with fraudsters frequently impersonating the e-commerce giant due to its huge customer base, brand familiarity and global presence.

-With millions of customers and subscribers to its Prime delivery and video service, fraudsters regularly target Amazon customers (and the wider public) with cold calls and a variety of different phishing emails in attempts to capture sensitive personal information, including your bank and card details.
+With millions of customers and subscribers to its Prime delivery and Amazon Prime Video, fraudsters regularly target Amazon customers (and the wider public) with cold calls and a variety of different phishing emails.
+These attempt to capture sensitive personal information, including your bank and card details

 This is a round-up of some of the most common Amazon scam attempts spotted recently.
 We explain how you can spot the phoney cold calls, recognise the fake emails and keep your Amazon account secure.